SirPhemmiey/lottery-g/IDEAS.md

 - Abstraction was heavily used.
 This is evident in a couple of places,

  - like how the `env.ts` file gets the enviroment variables and then makes it available for whichever service or components needs it.
- - like how the `CacheService` does not directly depend on any object or lower-level service(s).
+ - like how the `LotteryService` does not directly depend on any object or lower(higher)-level service(s).
 And with this approach our service is not tightly coupled to use just one specific database or datasource.
-For instance, If one day we want to use MySQL or PosgresQL or just whatever DB, the `CacheService.ts` will not change a bit.
-We just need to create the object in `di-container`, inject it into the constructor and `CacheService` class will work just as normal.
-Here, we applied `Abstraction`, `Loose coupling`.

 - `src/services` contains the service(s) and also the DAOs (Data access objects) which helps abstracts the complexity of services directly making database calls but instead an indirection (`Dependency Inversion`).